Skip to content

 Creating Rules

-1. Go to Firewall > Rules > Through.
+1. Go to Firewall > Rules > Towards / Through / DMZ Filter.

 2. Click on Add New.

-3. Enter the firewall rule parameters as explained in the table below.
+3. Configure the rule settings and options as explained in the table below.

 Creating a New Firewall Rule